terrencechambers/react-movie-db/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-To have routing work on Netlify, create _redirects in /build.
+To have routing work on Netlify, create _redirects in /build if building out of that or add to /public.
 Add /* /index.html 200 to the _redirect file.

 The build is minified and the filenames include the hashes.\